5 Ways to Sell Your Manager on Leadership Development

 Plus, for information to stick, you’ll want to see how it applies to you and have a chance to “try on” new behaviors that will help you be effective back at work.
 A face-to-face, off-site leadership program gives you needed space and dedicated time to address your goals and challenges.
 You can also share with your boss these 4 reasons in-person development is so effective.

 4. “Leadership development is an investment in my future — and a way to help me stay engaged in my work today.”

 Leadership development is a way to learn what is needed to manage yourself (thoughts, emotions, attitudes, and actions) and to work with others (interpersonal skills, the ability to build and maintain relationships, the ability to build effective work groups, and communication skills, to name a few) — all while operating within the larger system.
 When you continually develop in these areas, you become more effective.

 But boss support is crucial.
 Managerial support for your development as a leader can fuel engagement, energy, and a willingness to stay.
 Research shows all employees, at every level, want to gain new skills, add credentials, and boost their capabilities.
 If you’re doing a good job in your current role, your boss probably wants to keep you motivated, learning new things, and engaged.

 5. “Leadership development is shown to have both personal and organizational impact.”

 Investing in leadership impacts both the individual and the larger organization.
 At CCL, we’ve studied the impact of our programs on both, and it can make a real difference.
 For example, an evaluation of our flagship Leadership Development Program (LDP)®) found that:

 - 99% of all leaders in the program reported positive personal impact after the program — and 98% of their managers and coworkers agreed;

-Relevancy and application are among the reasons CCL’s portfolio of programs is consistently ranked among the top 5 leadership development providers by the Financial Times.
+Relevancy and application are among the reasons that CCL is consistently ranked by the Financial Times among the world’s top providers of executive education.